Lloyds Banking Group

 3 months

-Built the core orchestration fabric, processor adapters, and BPMN workflow engine with full audit trail integration.
+Built the core orchestration fabric, vendor-agnostic processor adapters, and policy-driven workflow engine with full audit trail integration.

 Migration & Hardening